RonanOD/OpenAAC/README.md

   9. The Clear button next to the text box will clear the text and symbols

 ## Future Goals
+ * A local cache of words to images to cut down on API calls
  * Use a Large Language Model (LLM) to generate symbols when there are low confidence matches in the vector DB.
  * Better integration with other AAC symbol sets
  * Allow users to upload their own custom symbols